-- 2. Chief Executive Officer and Executive - i.
-Ensure the full implementation of Business Continuity practices throughout the City. - ii.
-Monitor and promote Business Continuity policies and procedures at a strategic level. - 3.
-Coordinator Business Continuity and Risk - i.
-Monitor and update the City's Business Continuity Plans and other Business Continuity related documents. - ii.
+- i.
+Ensure the full implementation of Business Continuity practices throughout the City. - Monitor and promote Business Continuity policies and procedures at a strategic level.

+- Monitor and update the City's Business Continuity Plans and other Business Continuity related documents. - ii.
 Provide training as required. - iii.
-Report on Business Continuity information to the Executive and relevant committees. - 4.
-Management - i.
+Report on Business Continuity information to the Executive and relevant committees.

+4. Management

+- i.
 Identify and assess critical activities in their area of responsibility. - ii.
 Develop continuity strategies for the critical activities. - iii.
 Identify resource requirements to support the strategies. - iv.
 Ensure business changes that could impact critical activities, related strategies and resource requirements, are reported to the Coordinator Business Continuity and Risk. - v.
 Allocate Business Continuity responsibilities to employees.